 How many plug-in solar panels can I have?

 The expected UK limit is two panels with a combined output of up to 800W AC, matching the current German standard.
 The exact wattage limit has not been officially confirmed yet.
-Once the BSI product standard is published (estimated July 2026), the cap will be clear.
+Once the UK product standard is published, the cap will be clear (no date has been set for it).

 Are plug-in solar panels legal in the UK?